skyflowapi/skyflow-python/README.md

 {
     "records": [
         {
-            "ids": list<str>,  # List of SkyflowID's of the records to be fetched "table": str,  # name of table holding the above skyflow_id's "redaction": Skyflow.RedactionType,  # redaction to be applied to retrieved data }
+            "ids": [str],  # List of SkyflowID's of the records to be fetched "table": str,  # name of table holding the above skyflow_id's "redaction": Skyflow.RedactionType,  # redaction to be applied to retrieved data }